-- 15. ISA (UK) 315 (Revised July 2020) requires a discussion among the engagement team members and a determination by the engagement partner of which matters are to be communicated to those team members not involved in the discussion.
-This discussion shall place particular emphasis on how and where the entity's financial statements (including the individual financial statements and the disclosures) may be susceptible to material misstatement due to fraud, including how fraud might occur.
+- 15. ISA (UK) 315 (Revised July 2020) requires a discussion among the engagement team members and a determination by the engagement partner of which matters are to be communicated to those team members not involved in the discussion.6 This discussion shall place particular emphasis on how and where the entity's financial statements (including the disclosures) may be susceptible to material misstatement due to fraud, including how fraud might occur.
 The discussion shall occur setting aside beliefs that the engagement team members may have that management and those charged with governance are honest and have integrity.
 (Ref: Para.
 A10-A11) - 15-1.
 The discussion shall include an exchange of ideas among engagement team members about fraud risk factors, including incentives for management or others within the entity to commit fraud, how management could perpetrate and conceal fraudulent financial reporting, and how assets of the entity could be misappropriated. - 15-2.
-For a group audit, the discussion among the group engagement team shall include matters to discuss with the component auditor of a significant component about the susceptibility of the component to material misstatement of the financial information of that component due to fraud6a. - 15-3.
-If allegations of fraud come to the auditor's attention, the discussion shall include how to investigate and respond to those allegations. - 15-4.
-The engagement partner shall determine whether further discussion(s) among the engagement team be held at later stages in the audit to consider fraud risk factors that
+For a group audit, the discussion among the group engagement team shall include matters to discuss with the component auditor of a significant component about the susceptibility of the component to material misstatement of the financial information of that component due to fraud^{6a}. - 15-3.
+If allegations of fraud come to the auditor's attention, the discussion shall include how

-&lt;sup>5a ISA (UK) 550, Related Parties
+^{5a} ISA (UK) 550, Related Parties

-&lt;sup>6 ISA (UK) 315 (Revised July 2020), paragraph 17-18+0.
+6 ISA (UK) 315 (Revised July 2020), paragraph 17-18.

-&lt;sup>6a ISA (UK) 600, Special Considerations - Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 30(b).
+^{6a} ISA (UK) 600, Special Considerations - Audits of Group Financial Statements (Including the Work of Component Auditors), paragraph 30(b).